 For Career Achievement, nominations should highlight a series of accomplishments or sustained achievement throughout the nominee’s 20 or more years as a civilian federal employee.

-The 2019 nomination cycle is OPEN.Start a Nomination
+The 2019 nomination cycle is now closed.

 Please see our Frequently Asked Questions for additional information about the nomination process.